/DOUBLE THRILLS: Mullet over/

 Organised & hosted by Simon James Holton (PHD student at Glasgow University).

-Presented with National Theatre of Scotland’s Engine Room.
+Supported by National Theatre of Scotland’s Engine Room.

 Current Artist in Residence at National Theatre Scotland, Green is a performance maker based in Glasgow, Scotland.
 Concerned with the assimilation of form and content, Greens work is varied in style and method, with forms often ‘found’ through time-based, relational practices with people, place and material.

 Green's work has received several awards, commissions and recognitions including a Herald Angel, ‘Best Production' Award at Dublin Fringe, The Adrian Howells Award for Intimate Performance, and a Total Theatre Award for 'Best Physical/Visual Theatre' at Edinburgh Fringe.
 She is the recipient of the Inaugural Forced Entertainment Award, in memory of Huw Chadbourn, (2018) and in the same year was one of four artists nominated for the ANTI Festival International Prize For Live Art.

 Green also teaches Directing to Theatre Studies Undergraduates at Glasgow University and provides mentorship to Masters students in Theatre and Performance Practices.
 Her new work, Absolutely, Awesome, Affirmative, will be presented Spring 2020.